Charity Haunt Experience

 There are more than 10,000 families in West Seattle alone that live below the poverty level, and West Seattle Food Bank is committed to providing food security and community connections to neighbors in need.

-Nightfall Orphanage raised 850 lbs of food for WSFB last year alone.
-Our Goel this year is ONE TON.
+Nightfall has raised over one ton of food since it began.
 Barrels will be stationed at the entrance to collect non-perishable food items.
 For a complete list of acceptable items please visit https://westseattlefoodbank.org/donate-food/

 All are welcome who would welcome others.

 Take a pic at Nightfall's infamous skeleton table at the top of the hill